hungquangbui02022003/DeblurGAN/README.md

-# DeblurGAN-v2: Deblurring (Orders-of-Magnitude) Faster and Better
+# DeblurGAN-v2 (Customize): Deblurring (Orders-of-Magnitude) Faster and Better

-Code for this paper [DeblurGAN-v2: Deblurring (Orders-of-Magnitude) Faster and Better](https://arxiv.org/abs/1908.03826)

-Orest Kupyn, Tetiana Martyniuk, Junru Wu, Zhangyang Wang

-In ICCV 2019

 ## Overview

-We present a new end-to-end generative adversarial network (GAN) for single image motion deblurring, named DeblurGAN-v2, which considerably boosts state-of-the-art deblurring efficiency, quality, and flexibility.
-DeblurGAN-v2 is based on a relativistic conditional GAN with a double-scale discriminator.
-For the first time, we introduce the Feature Pyramid Network into deblurring, as a core building block in the generator of DeblurGAN-v2.
-It can flexibly work with a wide range of backbones, to navigate the balance between performance and efficiency.
-The plug-in of sophisticated backbones (e.g., Inception-ResNet-v2) can lead to solid state-of-the-art deblurring.
-Meanwhile, with light-weight backbones (e.g., MobileNet and its variants), DeblurGAN-v2 reaches 10-100 times faster than the nearest competitors, while maintaining close to state-of-the-art results, implying the option of real-time video deblurring.
-We demonstrate that DeblurGAN-v2 obtains very competitive performance on several popular benchmarks, in terms of deblurring quality (both objective and subjective), as well as efficiency.
-Besides, we show the architecture to be effective for general image restoration tasks too.
+DeblurGAN-v2 is a new end-to-end generative adversarial network (GAN) designed for motion deblurring in single images.
+It improves efficiency, quality, and flexibility compared to previous methods.
+The model is built on a relativistic conditional GAN with a dual-scale discriminator.

+With powerful backbones like Inception-ResNet-v2, DeblurGAN-v2 achieves high-quality deblurring, while lightweight options like MobileNet allow processing speeds up to 100 times faster than competitors, enabling real-time video deblurring.

+Experiments show that DeblurGAN-v2 performs well on multiple benchmarks, achieving strong results in both objective and subjective deblurring quality while maintaining high efficiency.
+Additionally, the architecture proves effective for general image restoration tasks.

 <!---We also study the effect of DeblurGAN-v2 on the task of general image restoration - enhancement of images degraded
 jointly by noise, blur, compression, etc. The picture below shows the visual quality superiority of DeblurGAN-v2 with